davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Consensus Algorithms Implement Write-Once Variables

 The word "consensus" means "agreement."
 Calling something consensus implies a sort of story: once upon a time, there was a group, where not all members of the group initially agreed.
-Then, they all came into agreement.
+Then, they all worked it out and ended up in unanimous agreement.
 We call that kind of agreement, "consensus."

 In the context of a distributed system, the group is made up of threads running on different machines, rather than people, and the initial disagreement comes from different threads calling `tryInitialize` with different values.
 The final agreement comes from all threads receiving the same value from `finalValue`.
 If you check our write-once-based solutions from the previous heading, you'll see this in action.
 In both cases we start out with different threads in disagreement (different values are being passed to `tryInitialize`), and we end up with all threads in agreement (we forget what value we passed to `tryInitialize` and just trust the value returned by `finalValue` instead).
 Somewhere between `tryInitialize` and `finalValue`, the disagreement was resolved (arbitrarily, by picking the first `tryInitialize` call), and the final result was total agreement acrss all threads &mdash; consensus.